 All the romantic photos especially of the Moon’s light, which actually is the Sun’s light reflected, on the water.
 Sorry, it’s the scientist in me making that non-romantic remark for the sake of the facts.
 And yes, it’s also the honesty about to give credit where it has to be given too, right?

-Luna – a Hollywood darling
+Luna – a Hollywood Darling

-Speaking of “Major League” many films relate to the Moon.
+Speaking of Major League many films relate to the Moon.
 I’m not speaking of Apollo 13, which is a great movie.
 I really loved how Ed Harris played Gene Kranz.
 No, I’m talking about the romantic, heroically or cynical movies.
 Think of Cher as Loretta Castorini in the love story of Moonstruck.
 The space craft of the Aliens approaching from behind the Moon in Independence Day.
 Or the moonlight in Night on Earth.

 Artists have been inspired by the Earth’s biggest satellite.
 Think of Vincent van Gogh‘s famous paintings of the starry night sky with descendant or ascendant moon, Rembrandt‘s Paris painting or Dali‘s Manhattan skyline.
 Obviously, in painting is the freedom of the artist what causes the Moon to change color.

-Luna in fashion
+Luna in Fashion

 Of course fashion is an answer to the question “why does the Moon change color?”
 Moons have been printed on T-shirts, as an embellishment on our shower curtain, on backpacks, you name it.
 Remember the Moon-boots of the 70s?
 The space-age inspired fashion?
 The Sun-Moon dress?
 Jewelry with moonstones or just in the shape of the Earth’s satellite.

-The gender of the Moon
+The Gender of the Moon

 It’s fascinating how different cultures look at the Moon.
 The Moon is male in German, but female in French and many other Romanic languages.
 In RR Tolkiens ” Lord of the Rings” the Moon is male, and the Sun female.
 In kindergarten, which starts at age 3 in Germany, we drew the Moon with a pipe.
 And of course, it was an ascending Moon with a big nose one, eye and a mouth.
 I wonder how the Moon is drawn in cultures where it is female.

-Thank you NASA
+Thank You NASA

 My fascination about the Moon started in 1969.
 I started a real revolt to be allowed to watch the landing.
 I consumed every Walt Disney comic where Mickey Mouse, Donald Duck and Co. landed on the Moon.
 Taking a peek thru my Dad’s telescope to see the craters on a clear night was one of my favorites.
 Read how NASA inspired me when I was a 7 years old girl.

 Interestingly, Neil Armstrong never became one of my personal heroes like he was for many of my generation.
 For me it was important who peed there the first.
 On the contrary, Eugene Francis Kranz, who was the flight director during the Gemini and Apollo programs, is one of my heroes.
 I really love his saying

-My hubby, me and the Moon
+My Hubby, Me and the Moon

 I love to remember the Moon lunar eclipse that my hubby and I watched sitting at -10oC (14 F) on the stairs of the weather hut in the backyard of the Meteorological Institute of the University Leipzig.
 The red color was just amazing.

 Why did we do this?
 Well, you can’t evaluate a model for an Earth without atmosphere as the Earth has an atmosphere.
 However, the Moon is made up of similar material as the Earth and at similar distance from the Sun as the Earth.
 It actually is tidally locked with the Earth meaning that the Moon always shows the same side to Earth.
 A Moon day is 28 Earth days.
-Thus, we had to consider the different rotations of Moon and Earth and the slightly different distances from the Sun.
-The paper about that is pretty heavy on math, but just in case you want to look at it, here is the link to Using Earth’s Moon as a Testbed for Quantifying the Effect of the Terrestrial Atmosphere.
+Therefore, we had to consider the different rotations of Moon and Earth, and the slightly different distances from the Sun.
+The paper about that is pretty heavy on math, but just in case you want to look at it, see the link in the references.

-Photos: G. Kramm
+Photos of me: G. Kramm

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved